Its-Haze/league-rpc/README.md

 ### TFT (Teamfight tactics)

-TFT is supported and will show a cute image of a pingu ^^
+TFT is supported and will show a cuter image than windows ever will! :)

 ![Teamfight-Tactics-example](https://github.com/Its-Haze/league-rpc-linux/blob/master/assets/tft-rpc-example.jpeg?raw=true)